Holos (political party): Disunion

 In June 2021, 10 of the party's 20 MPs announced that they would create a separate association named Justice (Справедливість; Spravedlyvist) and expressed their lack of confidence in faction leader Yaroslav Zhelezniak.
 In addition, three of the party's regional branches called on party leader Kira Rudyk to resign and demanded that the party hold a congress to select a new leader.
 The party responded by admitting that it was "going through a difficult period" and announcing a congress at which the conflict within Voice will be addressed.
 The split was triggered by the decision of five of the party's MPs (including Rudyk and Zhelezniak) to vote in favour of the ruling party's initiative to delay the introduction of Ukrainian language quotas for the country's film industry; the dissenting MPs called this "betrayal" and a "vote for Russification".

-In late July 2021, a group made up of 11 of the party's MPs attempted to replace faction leader Yaroslav Zhelezniak with his deputy, Roman Kostenko, as acting head of the faction.
+In late July 2021, a group made up of 11 of the party's MPs attempted to replace faction leader Yaroslav Zhelezniak with his deputy, Roman Kostenko as acting head of the faction.
 This move failed because for the faction leader to be replaced, firstly two-thirds of the faction have to vote (in this case, 14 MPs), and secondly such a decision can only be made at a faction meeting.
 A statement countering the attempt was signed by the remaining MPs, including Zhelezniak and Kostenko.

 At the party congress of 29 July 2021 it was decided to expel seven of the party MPs.
 Five of the expelled MPs had already written statements to leave the party.
 The expelled members were dissatisfied with, according to them, the "cementing of Kira Rudyk's control over the party."
 At the same meeting, 86% of the delegates expressed their confidence in Rudyk as the party leader.

 As of September 2021, only nine of the party's 20 seats in the Verkhovna Rada (Ukraine's national parliament) are held by MPs who are loyal to the party; the remaining 11 are held by MPs who are part of Spravedlyvist.

+National (state) funding of the party

-On 15 December 2021, Voice lost its appeal to the Supreme Court of Ukraine to roll back the January 2021 blocking of the payment of state funds to the party's accounts by the National Agency for Prevention of Corruption (NAPC).
+On 15 December 2021, Voice lost its appeal to the Supreme Court of Ukraine to rollback the January 2021 blocking of the payment of state funds to the party's accounts by the National Agency for Prevention of Corruption (NAPC).
 The court verdict remanded the case for retrial, but allowed the NAPC to continue blocking the funds.
+After the violations were eliminated, the NACP resumed the funding.